Use your keyboard arrow keys to navigate

 I didn't learn anything new.

-They should offer an intermediate Computer class.
+They should offer an intermediate computer class.

 The events at the library are so boring.
 Why can't we have something more fun?

 There are no other events that interest me.
-It blows.

 I hate the books they choose for Bookclub, they are so outdated.